Innovation Future Specialist

 This utopian scenario means that we would be healthy and free to live a life of leisure, to pursue hobbies and interests, and to explore.

 So which group is correct?
-Well one of the mistakes that most predictors of AI impact make is that they forget this...
+Well one of the mistakes that some predictors of AI impact make is that they forget this...

 Throughout history we have developed tools, and technologies, to amplify what a human can do.
 These have allowed us to have a bigger and bigger impact, and to do things faster and faster.
 But on planet Earth we have a population with a diverse range of views and objectives, and some use tools for the good of society, while others use tools for bad reasons (or selfish personal advantage).